cython/cython/docs/src/userguide/language_basics.rst

 With this declaration, whenever an exception occurs inside ``spam``, it will immediately return with the value ``-1``.
-From the caller's side, whenever a call to spam returns ``-1``, the claler will assume that an exception has occurred and can now process or propagate it.
+From the caller's side, whenever a call to spam returns ``-1``, the caller will assume that an exception has occurred and can now process or propagate it.

 When you declare an exception value for a function, you should never explicitly